3 weeks in Canada: what to do and see?

 Day 16-18: Toronto

-For the tenth leg of your three-week trip to Canada, head to Toronto, the capital of the province of Ontario.
+For the tenth leg of your three-week Canada itinerary, head to Toronto, the capital of the province of Ontario.

 Count about 2h30 by car from the 1000 islands.